CS179K-Summer23/cs179-project-select-sports/README.md

 ## Major Features:
 (Highest to Lowest Priority)
-- (7) Emailing Feature(notifying user of their bets)
+- (7) Emailing Feature: notifying user of their bets, reseting passwords (serve as a security authentication).
-- (6) Search sports data
+- (6) Search sports data: user can search up any sports related information by input keywords.
-- (5) User Accounts
+- (5) User Accounts: users are having individual accounts, data saved in mongoDB database.
-- (4) Site point system
+- (4) Site point system: a rewarding system implement inside the website, user can earn and spend points through different features on the website.
-- (3) Daily bonus reward page
+- (3) Daily bonus reward page and game: a slot machine game for user to guarantee earn points on a daily basis.
-- (3) Bet placing system
+- (3) Bet placing system: users can place bet on sports teams to win or lose site points.
-- (3) Daily login games
+- (3) Follow teams for user-specific pages: users are allowed to follow their favorite teams for easier information access.
-- (3) Follow teams for user-specific pages
+- (2) Email Verification implementation to secure accounts for passwordReset: security aspects of user accounts.
-- (2) Email Verification implementation to secure accounts for passwordReset
+- (2) Points Record Page: A page display the point gain/loss record.
-- (2) Points Leaderboard on the homepage
+- (2) Points Leaderboard on the homepage: a way to show off to your friends.
-- (1) Sort through sports and user data
+- (1) Sort through sports and user data.

 ## User Stories:
 - As a user, I want to be able to search through the database based on my input query.